UMGW 36x18x8 [M8] GW / N38

 - In other words, thanks to the shiny coating of nickel, gold, or silver, the element acquires an aesthetic appearance,

-- Wide application in modern technologies – are used in computer drives, electric drive mechanisms, medical devices or other advanced devices.
+- Wide application in the industry of new technologies – are utilized in computer drives, electric motors, medical apparatus and very highly developed apparatuses.

 Disadvantages of neodymium magnets:

-- Health risk associated with microscopic parts of magnets are risky, in case of ingestion, which becomes significant in the context of child safety.
-Additionally, miniscule components of these magnets have the potential to hinder the diagnostic process in case of swallowing.
+- Possible danger associated with microscopic parts of magnets are risky, if swallowed, which becomes significant in the aspect of protecting young children.
+Additionally, tiny parts of these magnets have the potential to complicate diagnosis after entering the body.

 Studies show a small percentage of people have allergies to certain metals, including nickel.
 An allergic reaction often manifests as skin redness and rash.
 If you have a nickel allergy, you can try wearing gloves or simply avoid direct contact with nickel-plated neodymium magnets.